adhall13/pwn.college_Anuhya/ShellVariables.md

 # Setting Variables
 For this challenge, create a shell variable named `PWN` and assign it the exact value `COLLEGE`.
-The level checks that the variable exists with the correct name and case-sensitive value — `PWN` is different from `pwn`, and `COLLEGE` is different from `College` — so you need to perform a proper shell assignment that the shell will recognize.

 ## The Solve
 Assign the value to the variable using the shell’s assignment syntax: the variable name, an equals sign with no surrounding spaces, and the value.
 After that, you can read the variable using the `$` prefix to confirm it holds the expected value.
 Remember that the `$` is only used when accessing a variable, not when creating it.